amgz1997/intership_project/setup&readme.md

 ## 6) Detection de Aruco( done )

-_ Explication de la detection
+The implement of the aruco detection allow to recognize the object which we pick and place .
+We choose this kind of perception .

+## 7) Préparation du bras (arm_arng)

+Two functions which allow us to put the arm in a first static position during a predifined time about the first function and the second function like the once , moves the torso in a  position during a time .
+We will these function to prepare and achieve the task of pick & place .

 Les  3 actions sont exécutées , comme l'arbre est en séquence tant qu'une action n'est pas excutée le tree-watcher met une croix sur l'action qui n'est pas exécutée .

-Voir comment exécuter l'arbre en seul fois ( soit command ros ou command py_trees ) .
+Voir comment exécuter l'arbre en seul fois ( soit command ros ou command py_trees ) ou l'arreter après une exécution . !!!

+Revoir l'action arm_tucking .!!!